Applications

 The difference between model and application features

-While Model feature flags govern what each LLM integration can do, Application feature flags define which of those capabilities your orchestrated service exposes to clients.
+While Model feature flags govern what each AI model integration can do, Application feature flags define which of those capabilities your orchestrated service exposes to clients.
 Also, you can plug in custom preprocessing endpoints.

 Scope

-- Model features apply per LLM, controlling what the model endpoint itself supports (e.g. whether GPT-4 can accept system prompts or function calls).
+- Model features apply per AI model, controlling what the model endpoint itself supports (e.g. whether GPT-4 can accept system prompts or function calls).

 - Application features apply per orchestrated service, governing what your composed workflow will accept and pass through—regardless of which models are called under the hood.